amaiya/onprem/README.md

 llm = LLM(model_id="HuggingFaceH4/zephyr-7b-beta")
 ```

-This allows you to easily use any model on the Hugging Face hub in
+This allows you to more easily use any model on the Hugging Face hub in
 [SafeTensors format](https://huggingface.co/docs/safetensors/index)
 provided it can be loaded with `transformers.AutoModelForCausalLM` (or
 `transformers.AutoModelForVision2Seq`).
 Note that, when using the